Hong Kong Junta: American involvement in the Philippines

 Filipino scholar Maximo Kalaw wrote in 1927: "A few of the principal facts, however, seem quite clear.
 Aguinaldo was not made to understand that, in consideration of Filipino cooperation, the United States would extend its sovereignty over the Islands, and thus in place of the old Spanish master a new one would step in.
 The truth was that nobody at the time ever thought that the end of the war would result in the retention of the Philippines by the United States."

+Aguinaldo wrote retrospectively in 1957 of his interpreter-assisted talk with Pratt in Singapore, "It is possible more than probable that in their transmission through our interpreters, the American Ideas and mine not only suffered curtailments but also acquired elaboration."

 Aguinaldo in the Philippines

 After arriving in the Philippines, Aguinaldo immediately announced his intention to establish a dictatorial government with himself as dictator, saying that he would resign in favour of a duly elected president.
 In the Battle of Alapan on 28 May 1898, Aguinaldo raided the last remaining stronghold of the Spanish Empire in Cavite with fresh reinforcements of about 12,000 troops.
 This battle eventually liberated Cavite from Spanish colonial control and led to the first raising of the modern flag of the Philippines in victory.
 Soon after, Imus and Bacoor in Cavite, Parañaque and Las Piñas in Morong, Macabebe, and San Fernando in Pampanga, as well as Laguna, Batangas, Bulacan, Nueva Ecija, Bataan, Tayabas (present-day Quezon), and the Camarines provinces, were liberated by the Filipinos.
 They were also able to capture the port of Dalahican in Cavite.

 On 12 June 1898, Aguinaldo proclaimed the independence of the Philippines at his house in Cavite El Viejo.
 Ambrosio Rianzares Bautista wrote the Philippine Declaration of Independence, and read this document in Spanish that day at Aguinaldo's house.
 On 18 June, Aguinaldo issued a decree formally establishing his dictatorial government.
 On 23 June, Aguinaldo issued another decree, this time replacing the dictatorial government with a revolutionary government and naming himself as president.